As the name implies, it is a disease after eating contaminated food (even if the food does not look or smell bad).

 Not all foods have the same risks for foodborne illness.
 Avoid cross-contamination of your food by keeping raw meat away from produce and ready-to-eat foods.

 This extends to your refrigerator – leftovers, produce, and other containers should be kept away from trays or containers that hold raw eggs or meat.

-Finally, use knives, pans, cutting boards, and other utensils that are reserved for raw meats only.
+Finally, use knives, pans, cutting boards, and other utensils reserved for raw meats only.

 As a reminder of this rule, some people find it helpful to use red cutting boards for meats and green cutting boards for produce and other foods.

-Many of the different bacteria that cause food poisoning die at a certain temperature.
+Many of the different bacteria that cause food poisoning die at a specific temperature.

 The goal is to cook specific foods to a heating point where the bacteria that are most likely to be contaminated will die.
 This includes: